i4Trust/building-blocks/README.md

-## Integrating Building Blocks for data spaces
+## Integrating Building Blocks for the creation of i4Trust data spaces

 This section demonstrates common setups of the integration of the different building blocks for the creation of data spaces and links to deployment instructions for Kubernetes.
 It will be enriched over time.